|

 are growth

-forest managers just to span the age of one old-growth tree!
-Next, consider the images of sedimentary rock strata and star trails, representing ages of the Earth and the universe.
+rings of an old-growth Douglas-fir tree in Next, consider the images of sedimentary rock strata and star trails, representing ages of the Earth and the universe.
 If the age of the earth is approximately

 four billion years old, and Homo sapiens has been on Earth for